Graduate Certificate in Clinical Nursing

 Course costs

-- the number of units studied per term;
+- Number of units studied per year

-- the choice of major or specialisation; and
+- Choice of major or specialisation

-The university reviews fees annually.
+The University reviews fees annually.

 Payment options

 You should be able to concentrate on getting good marks instead of worrying about how you’ll pay your fees.
 We have a number of options that can help you ease the financial burden, including government assistance, a scholarship and income support.
-Talk to your course consultant about your options.

 Scholarships